JimOfLeisure/c3sat/README.md

 html.py calls tileonly.py and writes an html map in ./html/www/map.html .

 To Do (short term):
-- Copy map.css and map.js into repo; symlink from my dev web server to repo
-- Figure out what to do about jquery.js; possibly link to Google's hosted jquery.js?
-Currently I have a copy on my local server
 - Reorganize code so hack code is largely in separate module from the classes
 - Implement debug and spoiler triggers to turn debug prints and game-spoiler info on/off
 - Make tileonly export tile data in JSON and then have jquery build the HTML map table